 Engaging the senses allows for wabi-sabi because of the fact that it allows for the perception of different aspects of human nature.
 Wabi-sabi practices are linked to seven elements of human nature, which are known as simplicity, austere sublimity, naturalness, subtle profundity, unworldliness and tranquility.

-In this article, we’ll learn how to carefully plan your outdoor living space in order to engage all of the senses, through plants and rocks but also through scent and through the sound of the water.
+In this article, we’ll learn how to carefully plan your Japanese outdoor garden design in order to engage all of the senses, through plants and rocks but also through scent and through the sound of the water.
 We’ll explore how the Japanese philosophy of wabi-sabi can be used to design your space, providing comfort, beauty, warmth, and calm all year long.

 1. Formalized beauty